abilandz/PH8124/Final_Project/FinalProject.md

 ... and so on for remaining events ...
 ```
-The meaning of different entries above is as follows:
+The meaning of the different entries above is as follows:

   1. The beginning of data for each new event is marked with the tag **BEGINNINGOFEVENT**